-When the glue has thoroughly dried, removed the thread and proceed to finishing your hat.Continue to 8 of 8 below.
+When the glue has thoroughly dried, remove the thread and proceed to finish your hat.Continue to 8 of 8 below.

 08 of 08

-For a Shako - Make a small peaked brim from plastic, leather, or coated or painted card, and glue it to the front bottom edge of the hat crown.
-Add feathers, chains and metallic trims suitable to the regiment (or band) you are are representing.
+Make a small peaked brim from plastic, leather, or coated or painted card, and glue it to the front bottom edge of the hat crown.
+Add feathers, chains, and metallic trims suitable to the regiment (or band) you are representing.

-For a Puritan , Pilgrim's or Leprechaun's Hat - These hats usually have a plain black hatband and a silver buckle.
-Thread a thin piece of black ribbon or thin leather strip through your chosen buckle and glue the ends of the strip over one another at the back of the hat.
+These hats usually have a plain black hatband and a silver buckle.
+Thread a thin piece of black ribbon or thin leather strip through your chosen buckle, and glue the ends of the strip over one another at the back of the hat.
 Trim the brim to your chosen width, pressing it flat, or turning it up gently on the sides.
-Although Leprechauns these days seem to wear green hats, they have also been 'seen' in black and brown versions.
+Although leprechauns these days seem to wear green hats, they have also been "seen" in black and brown versions.

 Other Hat Styles